imyourmanzi/mattmanzi.com/src/routes/projects/data/tictacsweeper_deepdive.md

 The additional functionality part of the assignment included the following:

-- Allow each player to place a “mine” on the game board that, if their opponent chose that spot, would eliminate them.
+- [x] Allow each player to place a “mine” on the game board that, if their opponent chose that spot, would eliminate them.
-- Support tic tac toe games on 4x4 and 5x5 boards, in addition to the 3x3.
+- [x] Support tic tac toe games on 4x4 and 5x5 boards, in addition to the 3x3.
+- [x] Add extra debugging features to the program.
+- [x] Make user input “bullet proof.” _(sort of)_
+- [ ] Avoid using too much memory

 As you might imagine, in order to make that win-checking algorithm work for the 4x4 and 5x5 games, we’d need a lot more data.
-While I’m sure there’s a better way to accomplish this (I haven’t taken the time yet to try), the following, in conjunction with meeting the other requirements, did earn me a passing grade on the project.
+While I’m sure there’s a better way to accomplish this (I haven’t taken the time yet to try), the following is what I derived for my working 4x4 and 5x5 tic tac toe gameplay:

 <div class="multiColumn" style="flex-wrap: nowrap; overflow-x: scroll;">
 <div>